WGP Advisor / Winner Manual|

 __ Email Round 1 and Winner photographs, along with the name and contact information of each player matched with their photo, to HotC within 24 hours.

-__ Mail Tourney Envelope (use First Class mail if possible.
-For US: Do not send "Express", only use "Priority" if the package is 1 lb or over.
+__ Mail / Return Tourney Envelope (HotC may either request that one of your attendees bring the event paperwork, sealed, to Nationals, or mail it directly.
+If asked to mail it, use First Class mail if possible.
+For US: Do not send "Express", only use "Priority" if the package is 1 lb or over, and in that case, please use a Flat Rate Envelope.
 CAN: send using least expensive non-priority mail option) back to HotC within 72 hours.

 Heart of the Cards